 What We Do

 For ten years, Kids4Peace Boston has brought young people from diverse religious communities in Massachusetts together across difference to contribute to the common good.
-We use an interfaith lens as both a call to action and basis for our mission to create just communities through interfaith youth action.
+We use an interfaith lens as both a call to action and basis for our mission to advance justice in our communities through interfaith youth action and advocacy.

 Youth Building Bridges Across Divides